 How much does a smile design cost?

 A dental smile design can cost from $1,000 to $50,000.
-The range is so vast because there are so many different procedures that you may or may not need.
-Some people may only require slight corrections in whitening and teeth shape, while others may require implants and plastic surgery.
+There are many different procedures that you may or may not need.
+For example, some people may only require whitening.
+Others may require teeth shaping, implants, or plastic surgery.